Nicollette Sheridan: Later works

 In 2010, Sheridan was cast in an untitled CBS comedy pilot as a mother who battles with her British ex-husband (played by Paul Kaye) to get her teenaged daughter to stardom, but the show was not picked up.
 In September 2010, Sheridan starred in the Hallmark Channel film, Honeymoon for One, which was set in Ireland.
 The film premiered on the Hallmark Channel on 13 August 2011.
 In 2013, she starred and co-produced another Hallmark movie, called The Christmas Spirit.
-In an interview in November 2013, Sheridan announced that she was hoping to find a network for a half-hour comedy series that she is currently writing herself.
+In an interview in November 2013, Sheridan announced that she was hoping to find a network for a half-hour comedy series that she was then writing herself.
 She also co-starred in two independent comedy movies, Jewtopia (2012) and Let's Kill Ward's Wife (2014).
 In 2016, she filmed one more Hallmark movie, called All Yours.

 On 28 November 2017, it was announced that Sheridan was cast in The CW remake of Dynasty as Alexis Morell Carrington, a role played by Joan Collins in the original series.
 Mark Pedowitz, the president of The CW, who had been president of ABC Studios during Sheridan's run on Desperate Housewives, called her about the role himself.
-He said, "I was big fan of Nicollette from way back when.
+He said, "I was big fan of Nicollette['s] from way back when.
 She wanted it, and she will be great in it."
 She received positive reviews for her debut as Alexis, and was promoted to series regular status for the second season.
 The CW announced on 25 February 2019 that Sheridan would be leaving Dynasty to focus on "some personal family responsibilities."
 Sheridan said in her own statement that she was leaving to spend more time with her terminally ill mother in Los Angeles.
 She last appeared in the episode "Motherly Overprotectiveness".

-On 3 October 2023, it was announced that Sheridan would feature in the Lifetime film, Ladies of the '80s: A Divas Christmas.
-According to the official synopsis, the movie follows five soap opera divas readying for a reunion show who take on playing cupid during Christmas to bring together their director and producer as they all learn the meaning of true Christmas spirit.
-The ensemble cast is made up of Sheridan, Loni Anderson, Linda Gray, Morgan Fairchild, and Donna Mills, the latter of which co-starred with Sheridan on Paper Dolls and Knots Landing, respectively.
+On 3 October 2023, Sheridan was announced to be featured in the Lifetime film, Ladies of the '80s: A Divas Christmas.
+According to the official synopsis, the movie follows five soap-opera divas readying for a reunion show who take on playing Cupid during Christmas to bring together their director and producer, as they all learn the meaning of true Christmas spirit.
+The ensemble cast is made up of Sheridan, Loni Anderson, Linda Gray, Morgan Fairchild, and Donna Mills; the latter two co-starred with Sheridan on Paper Dolls and Knots Landing, respectively.

+In 2026, Sheridan joined the cast of Hal, a feature drama inspired by the true story behind the founding of humanitarian organization, Convoy of Hope.